sketch204/sketch204.github.io/blogs/xcode/bag_of_tricks/source.md

 If you hold down `Command` and use the left or right arrow keys, the cursor will jump to the beginning or end of the current line.
 Using the up and down arrow keys will take you to the beginning or end of the file.

-Holding `Option` instead of `Command` will move it to the beginning or end of the current token or the previous or next tokens.
+Holding `Option` instead of `Command` will move it to the beginning or end of the current token or the previous or next tokens, depending on where the cursor was.
 Token in this case refers to any word separated by whitespace or a punctuation symbol (brackets included).
 Up and down arrow keys move the cursor to the beginning or end of the current line.

 These macros actually work almost everywhere in MacOS.
 I highly recommend you make use of them as they speed up your editing skills tremendously.
 Inside and outside Xcode.